EarthBound: Development

 The idea for the rolling HP meter began with pachinko balls that would drop balls off the screen upon being hit.
 This did not work as well for characters with high health.
 Instead, around 1990, they chose an odometer-style hit points counter.
 The bicycle was one of the harder elements to implement—it used controls similar to a tank before it was tweaked.
 Iwata felt that the Ape programmers were particularly willing to tackle such challenges.
 The programmers also found difficulty implementing the in-game delivery service, where the delivery person had to navigate around obstacles to reach the player.
 They thought it would be funny to have the delivery person run through obstacles in a hurry on his way off-screen.
 The unusual maps laid out with diagonal streets in oblique projection required extra attention from the artists.
 Itoi specifically chose against having an overworld map, and didn't want to artificially distinguish between towns and other areas.
 Instead, he worked to make each town unique.
 His own favorite town was Threed, though it was Summers before then.

 Mother 2 was designed to fit within an eight-megabit limit, but was expanded in size and scope twice: first to 12 megabits and second to 24 megabits.
 The game was originally scheduled for release in January 1993 on a 12 megabit cartridge.
 It was finished around May 1994 and the Japanese release was set for August 27.
 With the extra few months, the team played the game and added small, personal touches.
 Itoi told Weekly Famitsu that Shigeru Miyamoto liked the game and that it was the first role-playing game that Miyamoto had completed.
 Mother 2 would release in North America about a year later.

-The game includes anti-piracy measures that, when triggered, increases enemy counts to raise the difficulty level.
+The game includes anti-piracy measures that, when triggered, increase enemy counts to raise the difficulty level.
 Additionally, right before players reach the end of the pirated copy's story, their game resets and deletes its saved file in an act that IGN declared "arguably the most devious and notorious example of 'creative' copy protection".